QbitOne/wp-plugin-quantum-maintenance/README.txt

 == Description ==

-This plugin helps you managing maintenace work on your website.
+This plugin helps you managing maintenance work on your website.
 You can activate the maintenace mode for particular webpages.

 == Installation ==